aammya8/cse15l-lab-reports/potato.md

 3. Three Potatos
 4. Many Potatoes

-> What is a blockquote???
+> Find the hidden potato emoji for a prize ( ͡Ⓘ ͜ʖ ͡Ⓘ)